krzysk1/bocian/README.md

 The SZD-9 Bocian (Polish: "Stork") is a multi-purpose two-seat sailplane that was designed and built in Poland at Szybowcowy Zakład Doświadczalny (Glider Experimental Works) in Bielsko-Biała, beginning in 1952.
 It was designed to be capable of fulfilling the needs of every area from training to competition flying.
 (From Wikipedia, the free encyclopedia)

 This is free add-on for AeroflyFS developed by Krzysztof Kaniewski, 2015 ver.
-1.0 then for Aerofly FS2, April 2019
+1.0 then for Aerofly FS2, April 2019; then for Aerofly FS4, July 2022

 3D model by AJ MacLeod. https://github.com/FGMEMBERS/bocian
 Thanks to him (Read note below).